jonlunsford/off_broadway_elasticsearch/README.md

   - [`:search_after`](`OffBroadway.Elasticsearch.SearchAfterStrategy`)
   - [`:scroll`](`OffBroadway.Elasticsearch.ScrollStrategy`)
   - [`:slice`](`OffBroadway.Elasticsearch.SliceStrategy`)
-  - `:auto` (Default) Select the best strategy based on Broadway config.
 - `strategy_module:` (`Atom.t()`).
 A custom module that implements
   `OffBroadway.Elasticsearch.Strategy` to be used if any of the built in strategies don't fit your use case.